emocreator/Finance_Project/Readme.md

-# Finance Pricing Models
+# Finance Project/Pricing Models

+This project contains:
-This project contains implementations and analysis of pricing models using Python.
+a) implementations and analysis of pricing models using Python.
+b) implementations/analysis of the stock market using Python for data analysis.

 ## Folder Structure